 NBA Playoffs: Hawks' Kris Dunn Status Against 76ers

-The Atlanta Hawks and Philadelphia 76ers will face off on Sunday afternoon for their Game 1 matchup of the second round of the NBA Playoffs, and the Hawks will be without one of their bench players.

-Hawks point guard Kris Dunn is out for Game 1, and his status can be seen in a post below from FantasyLabs NBA.
+For Game 2, Kris Dunn has been ruled out, and his status can be seen in a post below from the Hawks.

-The 76ers are 2.5 point favorites over the Atlanta Hawks for Game 1, according to FanDuel.
+The 76ers are 6-point favorites for Game 2 in Philadelphia against the Atlanta Hawks, according to FanDuel.

 More on the Philadelphia 76ers and the series can be read here.